rubienr/trainings/shell-commands/short-sessions/02-shell-script/README.md

 In this session we will focus on a simple script and look in detail onto:

 * shebang `#!`
+* debugging with script trace
 * get the script name and script directory
-* working in the correct path
+* returning to the script path
+* variables
+* functions and a simple `if` clause

 In the end of the session we will obtain a fully working example.